 20th Century Fox Television

-One of the most beloved characters in “How I Met Your Mother” is Lily Aldrin (Alyson Hannigan), the energetic and quirky wife of Marshall Eriksen (Jason Segel).
-Throughout the show, Ted Mosby (played by Josh Radnor and voiced by Bob Saget for the narration from the future) recounts the story of how he met the mother of his children with his group of friends.
-Lily’s profession as a kindergarten teacher is a source of many comedic moments throughout the series.
+One of the most beloved characters of “How I Met Your Mother” is Lily Aldrin, the energetic and quirky wife of protagonist Ted’s best friend, Marshall.
+Throughout the show, Ted recounts the story of how he met the mother of his children with his group of friends.
+Played by Alyson Hannigan, Lily’s profession as a kindergarten teacher is a source of much comedy throughout the series.

 NBC Television // Getty Images

-Based on the iconic book series by Laura Ingalls Wilder, the TV show “Little House on the Prairie” captures the bucolic family life of the Ingalls in 1800s Minnesota.
-All three Ingalls daughters attend school in Walnut Grove, where they meet teacher Miss Beadle (Charlotte Stewart).
-The sweetheart teacher known for her caring manner eventually elopes with Adam Simms (Joshua Bryant), the father of one of her students.
+Based on the iconic book series “Little House on the Prairie” by Laura Ingalls Wilder, the TV show “Little House on the Prairie” captures the bucolic family life of the Ingalls in 1800s Minnesota.
+All three Ingalls daughters attend school in Walnut Grove, where they meet teacher Miss Beadle.
+The sweetheart teacher known for her caring manner eventually elopes with Adam Simms, the father of one of her students.

 Peter Engel Production

 With a title like “Saved by the Bell,” it is no surprise that this early ’90s sitcom makes this list.
 Set in the fictional Bayside High School in Los Angeles, the show depicts a group of high schoolers as they navigate their teenage years.
-The show was originally named “Good Morning, Miss Bliss,” and centered around teacher Carrie Bliss (Hayley Mills) and was inspired by former NBC president Brandon Tartikoff’s sixth grade teacher.
+The show was originally named “Good Morning, Miss Bliss,” and centered around teacher Carrie Bliss, portrayed by Haley Mills and inspired by former NBC president Brandon Tartikoff’s sixth-grade teacher.

 Krasnoff Foster Productions

 Writer-producer Dan Harmon created the comedy sitcom “Community” to reflect his experience going to community college.
 The NBC show takes place at a community college in Colorado, where a former lawyer creates a study group for his Spanish class.
-The teacher of that class is none other than Señor Ben Chang (Ken Jeong), a sadistic, unstable instructor who may not even know Spanish.
+The teacher of that class is none other than Señor Ben Chang, a sadistic psychopath who may not even know Spanish.